twilipi/ELK-project-1/README/READMEa.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat: system logs (eg: login events, error messages)
+- Filebeat: system-generated logs
+  - eg: login records, root user(sudo), privilege requests, software/system generated log record, user/group changes
-- Metricbeat: system status (eg: CPU usage, memory consumption)
+- Metricbeat: system status
+  - eg: CPU usage, System Memory usage, Network traffics status, Disk utilisation
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+(sounds like the Description of the Topology one???)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: